 The woodcutter is not alone in the forest.
-This hot morning of January 2020, his companion, a man with a satisfactory look, is sitting on a lump of ochre-colored earth, his eyes fixed on a silver watch on his left wrist.
+On this hot morning of January 2020, his companion, a man with a satisfactory look, is sitting on a lump of ochre-coloured earth, his eyes fixed on a silver watch on his left wrist.

 He said he was in contact with a Nigerian businessman who wants to buy large quantities of Kosso wood and who pays 5,000 naira ($12) per a two-meters long piece,” Abdou said.

 “If I sell the timber to him, he said, I could become rich within a short period”.

 Cameroon and Nigeria do not only share a 2,000 kilometres long border, certain individuals who are nationals of the two countries discretely enter into Cameroonian forests and harvest logs of rosewood without authorization, which they transport to Nigeria, reveals an investigation of The Museba Project.